Relativistic Tidal Dissipation and the Gravitational-wave Signal of a White Dwarf Orbiting an Intermediate-Mass Black Hole: Introduction

 In a few exceptions, the relativistic tidal force is evaluated in a Fermi normal coordinate (FNC) frame that follows the motion of the WD~\cite{Marck1983,Ishii2005}.
 Hydrodynamical simulations performed in the FNC frame further indicates that the energy transfer during pericenter passage can differ substantially from the Newtonian prediction~\cite{Cheng2013}.
 Nevertheless, owing to computational limitations, these simulations so far have not been able to follow the WD through multiple pericenter passages.
 The cumulative impact on the WD and the long-term evolution of the binary remains unclear, and hence the theoretical templates for joint EM and GW analyses still lack the necessary fidelity required to guide observations and extract reliable physical parameters.

-To overcome this obstacle, we develop in this work a practical model of calculating the TD-induced energy and angular-momentum fluxes for a WD in the strong-gravity regime near an IMBH.
-We construct our model in the FNCs, to take advantage of the flatness of the spacetime in a local Lorentz frame, and calculate the fluxes according to the theory of gravity $(g)$-mode oscillation.
+To overcome this obstacle, we develop a model for calculating the tidal energy and angular-momentum fluxes of a WD in the strong-gravity regime near an IMBH.
+We formulate the problem in FNCs, which provide a locally inertial frame along the stellar orbit and allow the tidal interaction to be treated using Newtonian stellar hydrodynamics even though the spacetime background is essentially curved.
+TD is modeled through propagating gravity-wave dynamical tides under outgoing-wave boundary conditions~\cite{Fuller2012,Vick2017}, motivated by the distinctive density structure of WDs.

 The paper is organized as follows.
 We first outline the physical framework, quantitatively explaining the necessity of relativistic tidal fields, and summarize the key assumptions of our relativistic tidal model in Sec.~\ref{sec:2}.
 In Sec.~\ref{sec:3}, we develop a relativistic treatment of TD for highly eccentric WD-IMBH binaries and describe how the resulting energy and angular-momentum fluxes are incorporated into the orbital evolution.
-We then present the resulting evolution of the system in Sec.~\ref{orbital_evolution_section}, where we also take into account the effects of IMBH spin.
+We then present the resulting orbital evolution of the system in Sec.~\ref{orbital_evolution_section}, where we also take into account the effects of IMBH spin.
 In Sec.~\ref{sec:5}, we compute the GW emission including corrections due to relativistic TD, and evaluate the detectability of the TD effects in future GW observations.
 In Sec.~\ref{sec:6}, we discuss the implications of our results and outline potential directions for future extensions of this work.